yashu2305/Mini-Whatsapp/README.md

-# Mini-Whatsapp
+# Notes Manager
-A simple chatting app allows to send edit and update the chat
+A simple Notes manager allows to send edit and update and delelte the notes.